AmbireTech/ambire-common/src/README.md

 **TODO:** update for [DKIM recovery](https://github.com/AmbireTech/ambire-app/issues/1087)

+#### DKIM Recovery: basic mode of operation
+The DKIM recovery replaces the timelocked recovery described above and works as follows:

+1. The user receives an email that includes the new key address in the subject
+2. The user replies to the email with anything
+3. The relayer extracts the signature from this email and prepares the canonized DKIM headers and body hash for submission to the on-chain code (DKIM signature validator), which verifies `subject` and `to` to prevent phishing and verify the recovery key (the new key we give privileges too)
+4. The relayer also needs to produce another signature (normal EOA signature) and provide it alongside, for extra security - in order to provide this signature the relayer will enforce an off-chain timelock (to protect against DKIM keys getting compromised, email accounts getting compromised, etc.).
+5. The two signatures are merged and can now be used for finalizing the recovery on any chain (this signature is not replay-protected by nonces, but by uniqueness of the operation)

+This requires the [externally verified signatures](https://github.com/AmbireTech/ambire-common/pull/297) improvement of the Ambire contracts.

+##### Nuclear option: 1/2 recovery
+The happy path requires a compound 2/2 signature.
+However, in case the relayer is not available, the user needs to be able to recover their account using DKIM alone.
+For this case, we'll enforce an additional on-chain timelock.
+It's a mode of last resort, but it also needs to be secure against attack vectors like DKIM keys getting compromised, email providers getting compromised, email accounts getting compromised, etc.

+#### DKIM Recovery: public key management
+In order for DKIM recovery to work, there must be a reliable DNS oracle on-chain.
+For that purpose, we will use the ENS DNSSec oracle.

+Becase DNSSec proofs contain no time in them, it's not possible to introduce the concept of "latest DNS record" on-chain without significant compromises.
+This is why we'll accept any DNS TXT record of a DKIM key (`${selector}._domainKey.{$domain}`) and record it on-chain, but we'll also allow revoking of any of those keys.

+##### Adding
+The DKIM recovery contract will have an `authorizedToSubmit` variable, which indicates the address of whoever is authorized to submit.
+Initially, for safety reasons, this will be the Ambire team.
+Keep in mind any user can set their own DKIM accepted public keys, this is only for emails signed with unknown selectors.

+Later on, this could be set to a santinel value that allows *anyone* to submit records.
+This should be safe, because they go through a DNSSec proof, except in the case in which someone might submit a proof for an old DNS record, in which case revoking is needed.
+Bear in mind that because of the nature of DKIM, we expect that no email provider will ever *change* a DNS TXT DKIM record in production (due to DNS caches, this will lead to many dropped emails), so this should be a near-impossible case.

+Upon submitting, we will verify the DNSSec proof, parse the DNS TXT record, but only store `dkimKeys[keccak256((publicKey, domainName))] = { dateAdded, dateRevoked }` on-chain.

+Each user can set whether they want to accept unknown selectors, and can set the time before starting to accept newly submitted records.

+##### Revoking
+The DKIM recovery contract will have an `authorizedToRevoke` variable, which is an address of whoever is authorized to revoke DKIM public keys.
+This should be set to a multisig or a timelocked wallet, but it can be set to a regular wallet as well, because the user settings include `waitUntilAcceptRemoved` (see below).

+Each user can set the time they want to wait before accepting revokations (`waitUntilAcceptRemoved`), making sure that `authorizedToRevoke` cannot grief them by constantly revoking records.

+Once revoked, the same key cannot be added back.

+The `waitUntilAcceptRemoved` is *highly recommended* to be shorter than the contract timelock for accepting 1/2 signatures, because in the case that a DKIM key is compromised, we want to be able to revoke it before the attacker can take a hold of an account via the 1/2 signatures timelock.

 ### Keystore password reset via email

 This is an off-chain recovery method that allows regaining access to your local keystore if you have forgotten the keystore passphrase.